marcelm/cutadapt/doc/guide.rst

-The first row tells us the following: Three bases were removed in 140 reads; randomly, one would expect this to occur 156.2 times; the maximum number of errors at that match length is 0 (this is actually redundant since we know already that no errors are allowed at lengths 0-9bp).
+The first row tells us the following: Three bases were removed in 140 reads; randomly, one would expect this to occur 156.2 times; the maximum number of errors at that match length is 0 (this is actually redundant since we know already that no errors are allowed at lengths 0-9 bp).

 The last column shows the number of reads that had 0, 1, 2 ... errors.
 In the last row, for example, 358 reads matched the adapter with zero